macintAsh1984/TeachersPet/Sprint Planning Docs/Sprint Planning#2.md

 - Got 1 TA To Test Our App
     - Bhavye Jain, CS TA @ UCSB
 - Thinking of talking to Butner about having learning assistants test Teacher’s Pet
+- [Contributed Frameworks] (https://www.notion.so/ashleys-workspace/Milestone-1-f9ac176336c24f648876866ccb21ecd0) that Teacher's Pet may require.

 **Toniya Patil**
-- Completed the hi - fi Figma design
+- [Completed the hi-fi Figma design] (https://www.notion.so/ashleys-workspace/Milestone-1-f9ac176336c24f648876866ccb21ecd0) for Teacher's Pet.

 **Sai Chamarty**
-- Talk w/ Shreyas About Using Our App
+- Will talk to Shreyas about testing our app

 **Sukhpreet Aulakh**
 - Finished thinking and finding frameworks to use for the visual Queue officehours
+- [Contributed Frameworks] (https://www.notion.so/ashleys-workspace/Milestone-1-f9ac176336c24f648876866ccb21ecd0) that Teacher's Pet may require.

 # Planned Tasks